June 30, 2022 10 min read

 Since this is a pressing dilemma for responsible gun owners, we’ve compiled this comprehensive resource about storing guns without a gun safe.
 Here’s everything you need to know to thoroughly weigh and compare the best gun storage options for you and your unique situation.

-Don’t stress out too much if you’re still unsure about storing guns safely without a specially designed safe.
+First thing, don’t stress out too much if you’re still unsure about storing guns safely without a specially designed safe.
+Gun ownership is a serious responsibility, but it does not have to be complicated.

 Many alternatives could prove just as practical and secure for the right person and household.
 When deciding on the best options for you, think about spaces children could get into, your guns’ value and purpose (i.e. home defense), your home’s layout, and any local laws that apply.